 Diots au vin blanc

-• Food
+• Comida

 Diots are small pork sausages seasoned with salt and pepper, sometimes with nutmeg or garlic.
 These flavoursome and meaty sausages can be eaten hot or cold, with a dollop of Dijon mustard.

 Most often in Annecy, you’ll find diots as the star ingredient of the dish diots au vin blanc, where they are cooked in white wine.
-Also on the plate are crozets (boiled potatos) and a generous heap of buttered cabbage.
+Also on the plate are crozets (boiled potatoes) and a generous heap of buttered cabbage.

 • 6